huangwx8/DreamboatRPC/README.md

 }
 ```

-In this example, we added callback handling code to the proxy class to process the return value received from the server.
+In this apps, we added callback handling code to the proxy class to process the return value received from the server.
 Running the client will display "Received Server says: hello world!" on the client.

 ### Synchronous Call

 Synchronous calls are rarely used since they block the execution of the thread and may impact performance.
 However, if you prefer a more concise syntax where the proxy’s return value is the server’s return value, it can be implemented easily.
 You may need additional tools to block the current thread, such as pipes or futures.

-Here is an example of using a `future` to implement a synchronous call.
+Here is an apps of using a `future` to implement a synchronous call.

 ```cpp
 class SyncHelloServiceProxy : public HelloServiceBase